Support to Grantees

 Connecting grassroots groups with regional and global advocacy opportunities

-HYLF closely monitors the work of our grantees to identify opportunities to link the work of grantees working at the community level with the ongoing work of HYLF Steering Committee organizations.
+HYLF closely monitors the work of our grantees to identify opportunities to link the work of grantees working at the community level with the ongoing work of HYLF Supervisory Board organizations.
 These organizations are frequently in a position to advocate at the regional or international level through United Nations ECOSOC status, participation on UN inter-agency task teams and other policy and decision making fora.

 Advocating for the rights of young key affected populations